cogtoolslab/cogtoolslab.github.io/_pages/prospective.md

 Please contact me during the quarter before the one in which you want to do research — this gives us time to develop a project for you in advance so you can hit the ground running.

+Special thanks to [Daniel Ritchie](https://dritchie.github.io/) at Brown University for an example of how to organize the information on this page, as well as permission to adapt it.